dfoddav2/austrian-flood-monitor/README.md

    **For group members**

    Download the `.env` files from Jira.
 As it may contain secret information like access tokens, we can not track it in the repository.

-   ![IMPORTANT]
+Once you have downloaded the `.env` files, make sure to put them in their corresponding directory (as also seen in the file structure tree) and rename them to simply `.env`, strip anything after or before it.

+   > [!NOTE]
+   > There are two separate `.env` files, one for the main directory and one for the `server` directory - this is needed because of the different scopes of accessing the database from Docker / local dev environment.

    **For outsiders**

-   We will create an outline of how you may set up your own `.env` files to work in the project.
+   We will in the future create an outline of how you may set up your own `.env` files to work in the project.

 3. **Install dependencies:**